 Jesse Lee “Red” Hall (1849-1911) – Born in Lexington, North Carolina on October 9, 1849, Hall headed westward as a young man and was living in Texas in 1869 where he began to work as a lawman, serving as a deputy sheriff in Denison and city marshal in Sherman.
 Later he also joined the Texas Rangers under Captain L.H.
 McNelly.
-Serving from August, 1876 to February, 1880, he became a second lieutenant of the Special Force of the Texas Rangers and earned a sterling reputation as a strong ranger.
-Later he made a captain and helped to break up the Sutton-Taylor Feud and was instrumental in the arrest of John King Fisher.
+Serving from August 1876 to February 1880, he became a second lieutenant of the Special Force of the Texas Rangers and earned a sterling reputation as a strong officer.
+Later he made captain and helped to break up the Sutton-Taylor Feud and was instrumental in the arrest of John King Fisher.
 After leaving the Texas Rangers, Hall married, sired five daughters and became a ranch manager.
 He also served as an Indian Agent for the Anadarko tribe.
-During the Spanish American War, he raised two companies of volunteers and also served i the Philippines as a leader of the Macabebe Scouts until he left the military service in October, 1900.
-Hall died on March 17, 1911 and was buried at the National Cemetery at San Antonio, Texas.
+During the Spanish American War, he raised two companies of volunteers and also served in the Philippines as a leader of the Macabebe Scouts until he left the military service in October 1900.
+Hall died on March 17, 1911, and was buried at the National Cemetery at San Antonio, Texas.

 James Harris – A gunman and former lawman, he was killed while dueling Bob Majors at Santa Cruz, California in the 1880s.

 Caleb “Loss” Lawson Hart (1862-1934) – Born in Park County, Texas in 1862, Hart grew up to serve eleven years as a U.S. Deputy Marshal in Indian Territory.
 During this time, he killed the notorious Bill Dalton near Elk, Oklahoma.
 Two years later he moved to McGee, Oklahoma, where he worked in merchandising.
 During this time he barely survived a smallpox attack.
 He died on January 31, 1934, and was buried in McGee.